From Sonic Retro

 Being Dr. Eggman's first non-game related appearance, the manga Sonic the Hedgehog published by Shogaku Yonensei features the villainous doctor not obsessing over the Chaos Emeralds as a way to take over the world, but Sonic the Hedgehog himself.
 Aware of the legend of Sonic and how he seems to have existed for quite a while, Eggman wants to learn to harness the powers of the hedgehog and use them for his own nefarious deeds.
 Through a moment of spying, Eggman discovers there is some slight connection between the family of Nicky and Sonic, though he is oblivious to the fact that Nicky and Sonic are one and the same.
 Because of this, many of his plans either involve the area in which Nicky lives, or the capturing and similar endangerment of Nicky's family and friends, including his little sister Anita and his girlfriend Amy Rose.

 The second season of the series went on to explain how Robotnik was able to ascend to power, once briefly being an understudy of the wizard Naugus, who was the discoverer of "The Void."
 Seeing the possibilities of such a locale, Robotnik betrayed the wizard, sending him into "The Void" and sealing him within.
-With Naugus gone, Robotnik (who was known only as Julian at this point) went on to become the War Minister for the House of Acorn during the Great War.
+With Naugus gone, Julian went on to become the War Minister for the House of Acorn during the Great War.
 Though the details of the war are never mentioned, he uses his position to secure his army of SWATbots, and when the war is over and the King declares for the army to be decommissioned, Robotnik turns on the House of Acorn and swiftly takes over the planet, using the robotocizer technology he stole from Sir Charles Hedgehog, Sonic's "Uncle Chuck."
+He was eventually defeated by the Freedom Fighters after attempting to take them out once and for all with his "Doomsday Project".
+His nephew Snively then tried to take his place with help from the now freed Naugus.

 While the show never speaks on the earlier days of Robotnik, Ben Hurst, the head writer of the show, says the backstory they worked with was that Robotnik was from Earth's future but Mobius' past, and in the year 2200 attempted to take over the space colony he was living in.
 Inadvertently destroying it instead, Robotnik and Snively narrowly escape with their lives, and are sent into the distant future where they return to Earth, only to find it has become Mobius.
 Thinking that he is superior to the animals that now inhabit the planet, he sets about to conquer it in any way he can.